 Tolerance develops as the brain grows accustomed to a continuously elevated opioid drug influence, leading to a situation in which certain brain cells will not respond as well to opioid receptor stimulation, releasing a diminishing amount of dopamine upon repeated use.

 With a physiological need for more heroin, drug-seeking behavior and compulsive use often begin.
 More time and effort will now be necessary to maintain this level of consumption.
-This behavior is largely fueled by both the desired to attain a high and to avoid the discomfort of withdrawal symptoms.
+This behavior often occurs due to the desire to attain a high and to avoid the discomfort of withdrawal symptoms.

 The presence of withdrawal symptoms upon cessation is a strong indication that dependency has developed.
 Avoidance of withdrawal symptoms keeps many users returning to drug use even when they desperately want to stop.